-71. Salaries for the Chief Officers and Heads of Service are established by the Senior Grade structure.
-The Pay Structure for Senior Officers is set out at Appendix A. Starting salaries would be on the same basis as all other employees.
+70. Starting salaries would be on the same basis as all other employees.
 Increments are only applied if the individual demonstrates that they have met their performance targets and the work has been carried out in accordance with the Council's values and behaviours, in line with all other employees.
-However, unlike other employees any national pay award can be withheld following annual performance review by the Chief Executive if performance is not satisfactory.
+However, unlike other employees any national pay award can be withheld following an annual performance review by the Chief Executive if performance is not satisfactory.